Einstore/Einstore/README.md

 The main documentation for boost can be found in our [GitHub.com Wiki](https://github.com/LiveUI/Boost/wiki).
 For API documentation go to our [Boost API documentation](https://boost.docs.apiary.io)

-In the repo we also maintain a [Postman](https://www.getpostman.com) collection of all available requests [here](https://github.com/LiveUI/Boost/tree/master/Other/Postman).
+In the repo we also maintain a [Postman](https://www.getpostman.com) collection of all available API requests [here](https://github.com/LiveUI/Boost/tree/master/Other/Postman).
 Use these to test any of the available endpoints.

 #### Links:
 * [GitHub.com Wiki](https://github.com/LiveUI/Boost/wiki)